Be Wild About Loving The World You're On Pg 1

 How do we make going wild productive and love the world we’re on?
 So many of us are just tired after work and/or parenting and all life’s activities that we leave it to others.
 We must all try to consume responsibly, be more active recyclers or repairers and let our suppliers, politicians and fund managers know that you want climate change, equity and the environment to be real factors in decision-making.
 Become more active with others in the arcane ways of the political process to seek out and support genuine actors at local, regional, national and international levels to drive change.

-As just three examples –
+As just five examples –

 - if we want to recycle more plastic how do we ensure that the types of plastic used in products is regulated so that it is realistically biodegradable and recognised in recycling chains?
 Have a listen to Mark Miodownik (see below for links)

 - encourage the degree to which recycling regulation is not balkanized - slightly different standards and requirements depending upon which borough, state or nation the waste is in.